 Figure 16: Modifying image source for new VM

 It is advised in the configuration of which image to install Not to select the tiny image as you will face errors due to size mismatch with the disk space, and you will not be able to boot your VM.
 You can choose your desired image and option by clicking on the “+” option that is present to the edge of the option.
 This is also displayed in our screenshots below.
+With custom images, you may have to choose a larger size.
+Medium is the recommended size for custom images.

 For our purposes, we will select the Trusty image, with the “Small” flavor.
 The major difference in the flavors of the Chosen Operating System is the installed services that will run by default on the first spin of the VM.